mlepinski/Data-Structures/Assignment 7/README.md

 This assignment is the beginning of our work on tree structures.
 In this assignment you will not be implementing a data structure.
 Instead you will be writing functions that use a tree class that I have created. **The focus of this assignment is modifying TreeUtilities.java to add additional functions.**

+You should start by running (the main function) in the TreeUtilities class.
+This main function has some example code, which may be helpful.

 **High Level:**

 I have provided you with a simple implementation of a binary search tree for integer (int) data.
 This class is called IntSearchTree and it makes use of the IntNode class which stores a single int.